pyconau/2019.pycon-au.org/_posts/2019-06-12-tickets-volunteers-childcare-and-more.md

 ## On site childcare

 We are happy to confirm that we will be continuing our on-site childcare in 2019.
 This is for all children up to around 12 years old, and covers the schedule from 8:30am to 6pm on the Friday, Saturday and Sunday.
 We’re offering this service at the heavily discounted rate of $30 per child per day.
-I

 [More information on childcare](/attend/#childcare)